 The Pirrit Adware is developed to generate and display different types of ads on the users’ screens.
-This word comes in short from advertisement and software, and as you may guess from the name, it is closely related to the online advertising methods.
+Adware word comes in short from advertisement and software, and as you may guess from the name, it is closely related to the online advertising methods.
 You have probably noticed that the intrusive flow of ads on your screen is mostly generated through a program named Pirrit, which is a typical adware piece of software.
 Adware is known as a bit aggressive method of online advertising, thus, a source of irritation that many users prefer to get rid of.

-How can Pirrit get on your PC unknowingly?
+How can Pirrit get on your Mac unknowingly?

-What actions may Pirrit perform on your PC?
+What actions may Pirrit perform on your Mac?